Basic techniques

 Program objectives

 The Basic Techniques program includes six levels and an optional seventh level.
 A series of projects allow for the learning and mastery of various jewellery making techniques, each project being oriented towards specific learning objectives and the development of specific skills.
+Each person learns at their own pace, so a level does not necessarily correspond to one session.

 Level 1